hsenot/hsenot.github.io/content/projects/chargequest.md

   caption: ""
 ShowToc: true
 TocOpen: true
+summary: The study developed a roll-out strategy for the provision of on-street parking bays based on a hierarchy of parking bay suitability as a function of net solar potential and existing supply deficit.

 ---

 The study developed a roll-out strategy for the provision of on-street parking bays based on a hierarchy of parking bay suitability as a function of net solar potential and existing supply deficit.